Nike Hercules: Bomarc / Hercules controversy

 Throughout the early Nike evolution, the then-new Air Force had been encouraged by the deployment of the missile systems.
 They saw this as an extension of the Army's existing "point defence" role, and as a valuable backup to their own manned interceptors.
 There were concerns about the possibility of Air Force fighters being attacked by Army missiles, but the two forces improved co-ordination between the Army's ARAACOM and the Air Force's Air Defense Command (ADC) to the point where it was no longer a serious concern.
 Nevertheless, when the Army first released information about Ajax to the press in 1953, the Air Force quickly responded by leaking information about BOMARC to Aviation Week, and continued to denigrate Nike in the press over the next few years.

 Things changed dramatically with the development of Hercules.
 By the early 1950s, the Air Force was still struggling with their own long-range weapon systems, originally started in the 1940s in the GAPA project.
 The project had moved several times, and was now in late development as the BOMARC.
-BOMARC proved extremely expensive, difficult to maintain in operation readiness, had questionable performance, and was displaying a continued inability to reach operational status.
+BOMARC proved extremely expensive, difficult to maintain in operational readiness, had questionable performance, and was displaying a continued inability to reach operational status.
 Instead of de-emphasizing BOMARC in favor of Hercules, inter-service rivalry became rampant, and the Air Force began a policy of denigrating Hercules and the Army using policy by press release.

 In a famous event, the Air Force interviewed for an article that appeared in the New York Times entitled "Air Force Calls Army Nike Unfit To Guard Nation".
 This was answered most forcibly not by the Army, but the Defense Secretary Charles Erwin Wilson, who wrote in Newsweek that "one hard solid fact remerges above them all: no matter what the Nike is or isn't, it's the only land-based operational anti-aircraft missile that the U.S. has."
 By the time early Hercules deployments were starting in 1958, BOMARC was still nowhere near operational.

 All of this was part of a larger fight going on over the Army's Jupiter missile, which the Air Force stated should be their mission.
 Wilson attempted to address the inter-service rivalries by enforcing a strict limit on the range of Army systems.
 In his 26 November 1956 memorandum, he limited the Army to weapons with 200 mi range, and those involved in ground-to-air defense to only 100 mi.
 This forced the Army to turn its Jupiter IRBM systems to the Air Force, and to limit the range of their ABM developments.